gzldsss/Butterfly_DCGAN/README.md

 Butterfly & Moths Image Classification 100 species： https://www.kaggle.com/datasets/gpiosenka/butterfly-images40-species

 I made a butterfly dataset, which contains some butterfly specimens, butterfly illustrations, I downloaded these pictures on pinterest， and some images from the Butterfly & Moths Image Classification 100 species dataset.
+This data set contains 3019 pictures, and the picture size is 64*64.